What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing to do when faced with a blocked toilet is turning off water valves on the toilet.
-This step ensures that no more water enters the tank as you try to get it unclogged.
-The valve usually is located near to the base of tank, on one side.
+The first thing you need to do when you encounter a blocked toilet is turning off the water supply valve behind the toilet.
+This will ensure that there is no further water entering the tank during your are working to unblock it.
+The valve usually is found near in the middle of the tank on the other side.

 Step 3: Use a plunger.